National Aeronautics and Space Administration

 What's New in Lunar & Planetary Science

-Communications were re-established with the Japanese SLIM lunar lander on 26 March after it survived its second lunar night.
+Communications were reestablished with the Japanese SLIM lunar lander on March 26 after it survived its second lunar night.

 This Day in Planetary and Lunar Exploration History